Siege of Xàtiva (1707)

-The siege of Xàtiva was a blockade of the town of Xàtiva in the Kingdom of Valencia.
+The Siege of Xàtiva was a siege of Xàtiva in the Kingdom of Valencia.
 It took place between 8 May and 6 June 1707 during the War of the Spanish Succession.

+The Siege

+On 25 April 1707, the Franco-Spanish army had gained a decisive victory at the Battle of Almansa.

+In the weeks following the battle, the neighboring cities under allied control were recaptured one by one.

-Between 9,000 and 11,000 Castilian and French troops under Philip of Bourbon commanded by Claude François Bidal d'Asfeld and José Antonio de Chaves Osorio faced an Aragonese and British force of about 2,000 under Miguel Purroi and Josep Marco.
+Between 9,000 and 11,000 Castilan and French troops supporting King Philip V of Spain, commanded by Claude François Bidal d'Asfeld and José Antonio de Chaves Osorio, besieged Xàtiva, defended by an Aragonese and British force of about 2,000 under Miguel Purroi and Josep Marco.

-The Franco-Castilian forces were victorious, and the city's defenders were massacred as an exemplary punishment.
-Most of the rest of the town's inhabitants were deported to the Manche region and the city was burned down and renamed 'San Felipe'.
-In reference to this episode in their history, Xàtiva's inhabitants are nicknamed 'socarrats' ('grilled people').
+The Franco-Castilan forces were victorious and the city's defenders were massacred as an exemplary punishment.
+The British soldiers were spared and allowed to leave the city.
+Most of the rest of the town's inhabitants were deported to the La Mancha region and the city was burned down and renamed 'San Felipe'..

+In reference to this episode in their history, Xàtiva's inhabitants are nicknamed socarrats ('grilled people').